 These programs are licensed by the Ministry of Health: Community Care Licensing, and operate under the Provincial Child Care Licensing Regulations.

 Rhythms and Flows for School Age programs

 VSOCC child care programs ensure children feel a sense of belonging, security and familiarity through flexible and individualized care and learning.
-A typical day consist of the following opportunities:
+A typical after school routine includes: